kusamanetwork/userguide/docs/faq.md

 KSM are utilitarian, we do not condone trading or selling of KSM, only using them to experiment on the network.

 ## Is Kusama live yet?
-Kusama will likely be launched by the community this summer 2019.
+Yes it is!
+Kusama is a decentralized, proof-of-stake network.
 [Subscribe to the newsletter](https://kusama.network/newsletter) to stay informed of updates!